sallan2/themichjam.github.io/index.md

+# Before We Begin

-Please install R in advance by following instructions for [installing R and RStudio on your own machine](https://rstudio-education.github.io/hopr/starting.html)
+1. Please install R in advance by following instructions for [installing R and RStudio on your own machine](https://rstudio-education.github.io/hopr/starting.html)

+2. The data needed for this workshop can be [downloaded here](https://social.sgsss.ac.uk/groups/a-visual-introduction-to-r/files/)

 # Welcome